-First key, or rule of thumb; whenever you communicate with your spouse try to be conscious of your intentions, and your goals.
+First key, or rule of thumb; whenever you communicate with your spouse is to try to be conscious of your intentions, and your goals.

-Happiness does not just happen in marriage, you know.
+Happiness doesn’t just happen in marriage, you know.
 It has to be developed and nurtured.
 So, think of communication with your spouse as an excellent opportunity to create happiness.
-But, if you are not paying attention you can easily undo it.
+But, if you’re not paying attention you can easily undo it.
 So, that’s the first key;

 Be aware of your goal.
 Think before you speak or act.